cmdcolin/cactus/BIN-INSTALL.md

 ## Testing

-To test Cactus, the following will run a tiny sumulated alignment.
+To test Cactus, the following will run a tiny simulated alignment.
 ```
 cactus ./jobstore ./examples/evolverMammals.txt ./evolverMammals.hal --realTimeLogging
 ``